jlangch/venice/doc/readme/ext-parsifal-guide.md

 They actually return a specially-wrapped value.

 If you want to know exactly what that special wrapping is, watch the [talk][].
-But you don't really need to understand the guts to use the Parsatron.
+But you don't really need to understand the guts to use _Parsifal_.
 You just need to know how to create them.

 This is the first time we're going to be creating parsers that are more than